 What It’s About: Stan is approached by anthropomorphic forest gritters who ask for his help building a manger in anticipation of the birth of their Lord and Savior.
 Stan complies only to later discover these critters actually serve the devil, and he is helping them bring about the anti-Christ.
 And that’s barely scratching the surface.
 At one point, the woodland critters engage in a post-sacrifice blood orgy.

 Why It’s Awesome: Did I mention the blood orgy?
 To some, “Woodland Critter Christmas” might actually be too twisted, even by South Park standards.
 As such, it is certainly a risky proposition to view it in mixed company.
-However, like many of the best efforts from the guys at South Park it’s tale hooks you with the familiar before expanding its weirdness exponentially with each subsequent scene.
-They resist their natural tendency to wag their finger at sincerity or a hot botton issue through blunt imagery, but instead give us exactly what a Christmas fairy tale would look like if coming from the twisted, sadistic mind of Eric Cartman.
+However, like many of the best efforts from the guys at South Park its tale hooks you with the familiar before expanding the weirdness exponentially with each subsequent scene.
+They resist their natural tendency to wag their finger at sincerity or a hot button issue through blunt imagery, but instead give us exactly what a Christmas fairy tale would look like if coming from the twisted, sadistic mind of Eric Cartman.

 9) King of the Hill, “The Father, the Son, and J.C.”
 (Season 6, Episode 4)

 What It’s About: Hank is roped into doing most of his boss’ work in building a Habitat for Humanity house for his community service.
-When Hank is subsequently promoted to the position as manager at his job, he is uncharacteristically overcome with emotion and welcomes the news by declaring that he loves his boss.
+When he is subsequently promoted to the position as manager at his job, he is uncharacteristically overcome with emotion and welcomes the news by declaring that he loves his boss.
 Made instantly uncomfortable by such an expression, his boss immediately demotes him, but his expression of love for a surrogate father figure angers his actual father, the forever irascible Cotton.
 They attempt to make amends over a family dinner shared with the family now living in the Habitat for Humanity home, but tempers boil over to the point of Cotton forcing everyone out of the house and refusing to allow re-admittance.
 This leaves noted philanthropist and peace negotiator J.C.
 (Jimmy Carter) to attempt to broker a truce between the two.

-Why It’s Awesome: Regardless of whatever you might think of the merits of Jimmy Carter’s presidency, the notion of him appearing as a peace maker in this episode only to then become the common enemy is remarkably amusing.
+Why It’s Awesome: Regardless of whatever you might think of the merits of Jimmy Carter’s presidency, the notion of him appearing as a peacemaker in this episode only to then become the common enemy is remarkably amusing.
 Both proud Texas men Hank and Cotton are only reunited by their lack of respect for “one-termer” Jimmy Carter.
 Plus, Hank’s son Bobby thinks Jimmy Carter is Jesus, seeing as how his initials are J.C. and he’s a carpenter.
 If that’s not inherently funny to you then this list I’m writing here is probably not for you.

 8) Justice League, “Comfort and Joy” (Season 2, Episode 23)